hanronghua/test/readme.txt

 git  has a mutable index  called stage

-Git trcaks changes of files
+Git trcaks changes

-creating  a new branch is quick and simple.
+creating  a new branch is quick and simple. happy holiday